MAS launches blockchain project to study decentralised finance potential and how to regulate it

 The aim of the pilot, led by DBS Bank, JP Morgan and Marketnode, a digital markets infrastructure operator, is to explore secured borrowing and lending on a public blockchain through the execution of smart contracts.

-Said Mr Han Kwee Juan, DBS head of group planning and strategy: "We believe that these early explorations in DeFi solutions will ensure the competitiveness and relevance of Singapore as a cutting edge financial centre."
+Mr Han Kwee Juan, DBS head of group planning and strategy, said: "We believe that these early explorations in DeFi solutions will ensure the competitiveness and relevance of Singapore as a cutting-edge financial centre."